mem48/geocompr/main.md

 ```

 All this may seem rather complex, especially for a class system that is supposed to be simple.
-However, there are good reasons for organising things this way and using **sf**.
+However, there are good reasons for organizing things this way and using **sf**.

 ### Exercises